Strategic Growth Plan

 The Accounts That Matter Now

 Navix's addressable universe is 500–1,000 brokerages.
-The 4-week plan concentrates on the subset showing active buying signals — companies where an outbound motion today can close before the window closes.
+The 4-week plan concentrates on the subset showing active buying signals — companies where an outbound motion can open a conversation before the window closes.

 Eight Highest-Priority Targets